jfc3/10kapart/ReadMe.md

 ## New Features and Enhancements
 Features:

-* Most likely add more details about restaurants as I travel along with pay attention to what places I liked and didn't like.
 * Add more cities and more restaurants.
-* Need to break the larger files of ten restaurants or more into multiple files so people don't have to scroll as much places to eat for one city or location.
+* Break the larger files of ten restaurants or more into multiple files so people don't have to scroll as much to see places to eat for one city or location.
 * Possibly add an accessible SVG map of the Unites States that will allow people to see places to eat in those states.
-* Will look into adding social media for at least Twitter and Facebook so people can point their friends to the website.
+* Look into adding social media for at least Twitter and Facebook so people can point their friends to the website.
 * Add Google Analytics to see if the full website is getting any traffic.
+Enhancements:

+* Added Boston, MA, to drop down list and created necessary JSON.
+* Added code to check INPUT field for special characters.

 ## Installation
 Please have the following installed before running: